FindMySchool LogoFindMySchool

 Early years provision is a practical part of the school’s offer.
 Nursery runs in the mornings, and the school day timings vary slightly by key stage, which is the kind of operational detail that signals a setting designed for real families juggling drop off, work, and pick up.

 The school’s strongest single marker is the combined Key Stage 2 measure.
-In 2024, 82% met the expected standard in reading, writing and mathematics, compared with 62% across England.
-At the higher standard, 33.33% reached the higher threshold, compared with 8% in England, suggesting the school is supporting higher attaining pupils to push beyond the basics.
+In the current data, 80% met the expected standard in reading, writing and mathematics.
+At the higher standard, 10% reached the higher threshold, suggesting the school is supporting pupils securely through the basics with some depth beyond that.

 Reading and language indicators are also strong.
-The average scaled score in reading was 108, and grammar, punctuation and spelling was also 108, both above the national benchmark of 100.
-Mathematics was 106.
+The average scaled score in reading was 107, grammar, punctuation and spelling was 109, and mathematics was 107.
 These scores matter because they usually reflect consistent teaching and careful checking of pupils’ understanding over time, not last minute revision.

 Rankings, used carefully, can help parents interpret what these figures mean in context.
-Ranked 2,744th in England and 4th locally in the Bury St Edmunds area for primary outcomes, this places the school above England average, comfortably within the top 25% of schools in England (FindMySchool ranking, based on official data).
+Ranked 3,051st of 14,978 in England for primary academic outcomes, with an overall primary rank of 4,117th and a local rank of 6th in the Bury St Edmunds area, this places the school above the national midpoint (FindMySchool ranking, based on official data).

 For parents comparing nearby options, the FindMySchool Local Hub and Comparison Tool can be useful to check whether similarly strong headline results are common across the area, or whether this school is outperforming its immediate peers.
 The important point is to compare like with like, including cohort size and demographic context, rather than relying on reputation alone.